Conditional Licence BRS

-As part of the application, the prospective jockey is required to attend, and satisfactorily complete the Pre-License Assessment.
 They must also undergo a medical examination and meet the Medical Standards for ‘Fitness to Ride’ and the Assessment of Concussion protocol, before being enrolled on a two week course at either The British Racing School or National Horseracing College.

 The two week licence course is a mandatory requirement for anyone wishing to take out their Conditional Jockeys Licence.
 It is free of charge to the individual and residential at the BRS.

 All attendees will undergo lectures and practical training which will cover the full BHA licensing curriculum which will cover the following elements:

 - Mental and Psychological